POsten040/TapRoom/README.md

 ### A Project By Patrick Osten

 ## **Project Description**
-A single page website built with React, allowing the owner of a Bar kep track of what kegs they have in stock, with full Create/Read/Update/Delete functionality.
+A single page website built with React, allowing the owner of a Bar kep track of what kegs they have in stock, with full Create/Read/Update/Delete functionality, simple animations, and css objects.

 ## **Suggested Software**
 * Code Editor like [Visual Studio Code](https://code.visualstudio.com/)